sahilds1/sahilds1.github.io/content/Projects/data-struct-and-algo.md

 A do while loop is executed at least one  time

 The while loop condition can be a  string or list value or any sequence The conditions used in while and if statements can contain any operators, not just comparisons.

-### Iterate with a counter variable using a for loop
+Iterate knowing the number the number of iterations using a for loop

 Iterate a known number of times  using a counter and a while loop or for loop